 - the effects of the lymphoma itself

-- side effects of drugs such as chemotherapy, targeted therapies, antiemetics (anti-sickness medicines) or painkillers
+- side effects of treatment such as chemotherapy, radiotherapy to the tummy (abdominal) area, targeted therapies, anti-sickness medicines (antiemetics) and painkillers

 - you have blood in your poo

 - your poo is very dark brown or black

 - you have a lot of painless watery diarrhoea

 - you have persistent or severe stomach cramps

 - you feel sick or have persistent vomiting (being sick) twice or more a day

 - you are dehydrated, signs of dehydration include:

 - a dry tongue

 - you are losing weight without trying to

 - you’re not able to eat